Spinn0/blocklist/README.md

 //
 ```

-# What is the ".hosts" file?
+# What are the ".hosts" files?
-It is a text file to insert in your computer's hosts file.
+They are text files to insert into your computer's hosts file for domain blocking.